 THE CRUMBS: Needed to absorb the moisture but also will add a crunch to the dish.
 You can use regular bread crumbs, but I would suggest giving a try to the panko crumbs for the extra crispiness!

 THE CHEESE: That little extra that will give a theme to your vegetarian stuffed zucchini.
-For example, this one is giving a Mediterranean flair and, more specifically, Greek with feta and oregano.
+For example, this one gives a Mediterranean flair and, more specifically, Greek with feta and oregano.
 Alternatively, you can add shaved parmesan cheese and basil for an Italian zucchini boat.

 Lastly, any type of cheese in your fridge would work, such as Emmental, swiss, provolone, or cheddar cheese.
 You can also mix the cheeses!